Duke-CEI-Center/AutoEDA/API_DOCUMENTATION.md

 ```

 ```
-Run synthesis for design "b14" and then unified placement with top module "b14"
+Run synthesis for design "b14" and then placement with top module "b14"
 ```

 ```